 For the liable party, settling means they will save money on legal fees and not have to worry about paying the full amount they would pay if they lost in court.
 Furthermore, the plaintiff can avoid the unwanted press coverage that comes with a public trial.

-Get Help From a Sunrise Uninsured Motorist Accident Attorney Today
+Get Help From a Sunrise Uninsured Motorist Accident Lawyer Today

 When attempting to recover damages after an uninsured motorist accident, the best thing you can do to help your case is to hire an experienced lawyer.
 At Winston Law, we have been helping accident victims recover the compensation they need for decades.
 We have achieved significant compensation for our clients both through settlements and court-ordered payouts.